SolaKabuta/portfolio_final/README.md

 In a near future I'd like to:

-- Add a carousel on the landing page showcasing my toolbox
+- Add a DB
-- Add MongoDB for the back-end
 - Add smoother animations/transitions
 - Add projects
+- Design and build responsive

 Stay tuned!